corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/developing/rest-api/rest-api.md

    You can then access the Swagger documentation for the RPC endpoint at [https://localhost:8888/api/v1/swagger](https://localhost:8888/api/v1/swagger).
 Note that the RPC endpoint is protected by a self-signed certificate.

-2. To invoke the RPC endpoint from the Swagger UI, use the username `admin` and password `admin`.
+2. To invoke the RPC endpoint from the Swagger UI, use the user name `admin` and password `admin`.
 Alternatively, you can use curl.
 For example:

    ```sh
    curl -u admin:admin -k https://localhost:8888/api/v1/hello